 He died eight days later on June 14 at the Royal Haslar Hospital, Gosport, and was buried at his family’s plot in Milton Cemetery.

-Poppies were laid on his headstone and standards of his regiment were raised during yesterday’s intimate service.
+Poppies were laid on his headstone and standards of his regiment were raised during Friday’s intimate service.

 Major Peter Emery, a Royal Hampshire veteran, organised the event.
 He said: ‘The Hampshire Regiment was the leading assault battalion and took the highest number of casualties on D-Day.